Massive fifth century mausoleum so close to Osaka

 Sakai is a pleasant city to tour by bike.
 You can rent cycles from the tourist office and routes are well signposted in English.

-In addition to a delightful castle (less crowded than its more famous neighbor in Osaka), Kishiwada's annual Danjiri Matsuri festival is famous throughout Japan.
+In addition to a delightful castle (less crowded than its more famous neighbor in Osaka), the annual Kishiwada Danjiri Festival is famous throughout Japan.
 A lively, noisy affair, it attracts 500,000 visitors during the third weekend of September.

 Like the bull runners of Pamplona, rival teams race their floats with little regard for their own safety.
 Stand well back as the floats pass by.
 It takes skill and experience to navigate tight corners along the route and accidents and injuries are not unusual (no wonder the festivities begin with prayers for the safety of the runners).